 Learn To Communicate More Effectively

 You may need to improve your communications skills for interviews or to manage your new career.
-Counselors study interpersonal communication and use them in their daily work, so they can help you on that count, too, with advice, practice, and homework so you can learn the skills to get your point across in the most effective way possible.
+Counselors study interpersonal communication toolsand use them in their daily work, so they can help you on that count.
+They may offer advice, practice, and homework so you can learn the skills to get your point across in the most effective, professional way possible.